ericstrobl/BUPvsMIRT/README.md

 # Bupropion vs. Mirtazapine
 This repository contains code needed to replicate the experimental results in the paper entitled ``Consistent Differential Effects of Bupropion and Mirtazapine in Major Depression.''
 All code was tested in R version 4.3.1.

+The STAR*D and CO-MED datasets can be downloaded from the [NIMH Data Archive](https://nda.nih.gov/) with a limited access data use certificate.

 # Installation
 First install the BiocManager and qvalue packages.
 Then: